vkcode7/java11/README.md

 BiFunction<Integer, Integer, Integer> multiply = (a, b) -> a * b;
 System.out.println(multiply.apply(2, 3));  // Output: 6
 ```

+Points to remembers:
+- Function<T,R> one input and one output
+- Consumer<T>: one input and no output
+- Supplier<R>: No input but one output
+- Predicate<T>: one input and boolean output
+- BiFunction<T,U,R>: 2 inputs, one output
+- BiConsumer<T,U>: 2 inputs and no output
+- BiPredicaate<T,U>: 2 inputs and one bollean output
+- BInaryOPerator<T>: 2 inputs of type T and output of type T

 ### Example Usage in Java Collections
 Lambda expressions are commonly used with Java's Streams API and Collections.